 Phillips Food, Inc.

-Maxine Phillips is vice president of international business development of Baltimore-based Phillips Foods, an international manufacturer, retailer, and restaurateur of innovative flavors and food solutions.
-Prior to joining Phillips Foods, she worked as an educator for nearly three decades, serving as a classroom teacher with extensive experience in curriculum development, teacher supervision, and staff development.
-Phillips taught in a variety of locales, including on a Navajo reservation boarding school and on the East Coast, with rural, suburban, and urban student populations.
-She received a BA in special education and an MA in educational administration.
-Additionally, she also earned certifications as an elementary principal and special education supervisor; in 2000, she earned the National Board Certification in Early Childhood through Young Adulthood/Exceptional Needs Specialist.
+Maxine is vice president of international business development of Baltimore-based Phillips Foods, an international manufacturer, retailer and restaurateur of innovative flavors and food solutions.
+Prior to joining Phillips Foods, she was an educator for nearly three decades, serving as a classroom teacher with extensive experience in curriculum development, teacher supervision and staff development.
+She taught in a variety of locales, including on a Navajo reservation boarding school and on the East Coast, with rural, suburban and urban student populations.
+She holds a BA in special education and an MA in educational administration.
+She also earned certifications as an elementary principal and special education supervisor, including the National Board Certification in Early Childhood through Young Adulthood/Exceptional Needs Specialist in 2000.
 The developer of a curriculum for summer accelerated learning programs targeting at-risk youth, her publication credits include articles in Exceptional Children and Teaching of Reading.
-She and her husband reside in Annapolis, Maryland.
+She and her husband reside in Annapolis.

 Co-Founder & CEO

-Courtney Williams is the Co-Founder & CEO of Torsh Inc., an education technology company that seeks to drive significant gains in student success by improving instructional effectiveness.
-Specifically, Torsh harnesses the power of video, actionable data and expert coaching to increase access to high quality growth opportunities for all educators - accessible at any time and from anywhere.
-Prior to his role at Torsh, Mr. Williams served in a number of senior executive roles at Interactive One LLC., a wholly owned subsidiary of Radio One and at AOL Time Warner, Inc. While at AOL, Mr. Williams was responsible for structuring and negotiating cross-brand marketing agreements across the AOL Time Warner Inc. family of brands as well as leading AOL's e-commerce initiatives in the Financial Services and Insurance categories.
-Before joining AOL, Mr. Williams was an Associate in the New York offices of Loeb & Loeb LLP an entertainment law firm.
-Mr. Williams is an active member of his community as well as a 2010 CUP Fellow, a fellowship that is awarded to deserving business executives with a strong interest in facilitating social change through public service.
-He was also a board member of Big Brothers Big Sisters of Greater Miami from 2004 until 2007 where he was the Founder and Chairman Emeritus of Impact Circle, BBBS' young professionals group.
-Mr. Williams has also been a volunteer for Camillus House, a community based organization which helps recently incarcerated and indigent individuals and families.Mr.
-Williams is a graduate of Columbia University School of Law where he received his law degree, and of Oberlin College where he received a Bachelor of Arts in Politics with Honors.
-He currently resides in New Orleans with his wife and family.
+Courtney is the co-founder and CEO of Torsh, an education technology company that seeks to drive significant gains in student success by improving instructional effectiveness.
+Torsh harnesses the power of video, actionable data and expert coaching to increase access to high-quality growth opportunities for all educators that are accessible at any time and from anywhere.
+Prior to his role at Torsh, he served in a number of senior executive roles at Interactive One, a wholly owned subsidiary of Radio One, and at AOL Time Warner.
+While at AOL, he was responsible for structuring and negotiating cross-brand marketing agreements with the AOL Time Warner family of brands, as well as leading AOL’s e-commerce initiatives in the financial services and insurance categories.
+Before joining AOL, he was an associate in the New York offices of Loeb & Loeb, an entertainment law firm.
+He is an active member of his community, as well as a 2010 CUP Fellow, which is awarded to business executives with a strong interest in facilitating social change through public service.
+Courtney is a graduate of Columbia University School of Law and Oberlin College where he received a bachelor of arts degree in politics.
+He resides in New Orleans with his wife and family.